-- Always scrutinize your posture: Try getting into the habit of observing and examining your posture while going about daily routines.
+- Always scrutinize your posture: Try getting into the habit of observing and examining your posture while going about your daily routines.
 The more consciously you recognize your improper posture, the better you can change it.

-- Engage in regular physical activity: While any physical exercise is helpful, practices like yoga and tai chi can significantly cultivate good posture.
+- Engage in regular physical activity: While physical exercise is helpful, yoga and tai chi can significantly cultivate good posture.
 Do exercises that strengthen the core muscles in your back and abdomen.
 Regular physical activity can also help you lose excess weight, which may cause postural problems by weakening stomach muscles.
 Excess weight can also result in back pain as it causes problems with the hips and spine.

 - Practice posture-enhancing exercises: You can surf the web to find hundreds of guides for doing exercises that improve your posture.
-Such guides offer directions for performing poses like bridges, planks, hip flexor stretches, and back extension exercises.
+Such guides offer directions for poses like bridges, planks, hip flexor stretches, and back extension exercises.
 These exercises may help improve the most common posture problems.

 Following the tips and instructions above can greatly enhance your posture, improve your health and prevent possible MSK problems.
 However, once symptoms are exhibited, a cure is vital.
 According to the report published by the Annals of Medicine and Surgery, nearly one-third of surgeons require treatment for their MSK complaints.
 So, if you are one of them, it is wise to seek the help of a professional soon to avoid further postural disorders.